What is the purpose of this guide? (back to top)

 What is a "judgment"? (back to top)

 A judgment is a decision of the court that has been reviewed, approved, and entered by a judge.
-You and all other parties to this claim will be mailed copies of the written decision and the judgment.
+You and all other parties in the case will be mailed copies of the written decision and the judgment.
 If the judgment includes "costs" or "court costs" then the judgment creditor should add new costs to the judgment each time they are charged.

 Once you get your judgment from the court, you may begin any of the methods explained in this guide to collect your money.NOTE: The Judgment Creditor is the person or business that won the lawsuit and is owed the money.
 The Judgment Debtor is the person or business that lost the lawsuit and owes the money.